henan-lujun/vscode-bookmarks-ordered/README.md

 * `Bookmarks: Clear` remove all bookmarks in the current file
 * `Bookmarks: Clear from All Files` remove all bookmarks from all files
 * `Bookmarks: Export` Export all bookmarks to a Markdown document with customizable format
+* `Bookmarks: Sort by Line` Switch to sorting bookmarks by line number (default)
+* `Bookmarks: Sort by Label` Switch to sorting bookmarks by display text (label, or line content when unlabeled)
 * `Bookmarks (Selection): Select Lines` Select all lines that contains bookmarks
 * `Bookmarks (Selection): Expand Selection to Next` Expand the selected text to the next bookmark
 * `Bookmarks (Selection): Expand Selection to Previous` Expand the selected text to the previous bookmark